 Zhao et al (2014) Korean Red Ginseng attenuates anxiety-like behavior during ethanol withdrawal in rats.
 Neuropsychopharmacology 38 256 PMID: 25379005

-Kramar et al (2014) Dopamine in the dorsal hippocampus impairs the late consolidation of cocaine-associated memory.
+Kramar et al (2014) DA in the dorsal hippocampus impairs the late consolidation of cocaine-associated memory.
 Int J Neuropsychopharmacol 39 1645 PMID: 24442095

 Do you know of a great paper that uses Eticlopride hydrochloride from Tocris?
-If so please let us know.
+Please let us know.